microsoft/vso-agent/docs/onprem.md

 >> TIPS:
 >> IMPORTANT: for TFS, ensure you answer true (not the default) for force basic
+>> Ensure it's server level url (no collection)
->> if the agent isn't configured (.agent file exists), on first run, it will configure.
+>> If the agent isn't configured (.agent file exists), on first run, it will configure.

 ```bash
 $ ./run.sh